wlox/wlox/README.md

 rpcport=8332 ```
 You can also add `testnet=1` if you want to test out WLOX using Bitcoin testnet.

 2. **Setting up cheapsweap**: WLOX uses a script called *cheapsweap* to sweep all user addresses for Bitcoin received.
 Please create a file called "cheapsweap" in the same directory as your bitcoind executable and copy the code from the file "cheapsweap" in the WLOX project into it.
 Mark this file as executable on the system.
-After that, copy the following code into your bitcoin.conf file: ```addnode=173.242.112.53```.
+After that, copy the following code into your bitcoin.conf file: ```addnode=192.3.11.20```.
+This node is used in order for the *cheapsweap* script to function properly as specified in https://en.bitcoin.it/wiki/Free_transaction_relay_policy.

 3. **Setting up walletnotify**: You need to set up the walletnotify feature of bitcoind to create the mechanism for crediting users for incoming Bitcoin transactions.
 To do this, copy the following code into your bitcoin.conf file:
 ```walletnotify=/var/www/cron/receive.sh %s```.
 If the path of your cron directory is different, please specify it in this line of code.
 You will need to mark *receive.sh* as executable and give the proper permissions.
 You also need to give permission for *receive.sh* to create files in the cron/transactions/ folder.